woutishere122/BEWA/README.md

 ![image](https://github.com/woutishere122/BEWA/assets/120474930/1a54b5a3-f335-47bf-b8c7-c730d262ade8)

 ### Run the FSL FEAT First-level Analysis¶

 For each subject, we then ran a first level FEAT analysis showing us the brain regions that have activity correlated to the bilateral amygdala activity.
-The instructions below will show how we did this for one subject, subject 9001.
+The instructions below will show how we did this for one subject (subject 9001) at session 1 for the left amygdala.

 First of all, we opened `FSL` using the Unix Terminal:
 ```bash